wetw0rk/Sickle/CONTRIBUTING.md

 # Adding a Format

-Sickles current format support can be checked easily by running `sickle -l formats`.
+Sickle's current format support can be checked easily by running `sickle -l formats`.

 ```
 $ sickle -l formats